-- (45) The effective implementation of the right to equal pay requires adequate judicial and administrative protection against any adverse treatment as a reaction to an attempt to exercise workers' rights relating to equal pay between men and women, to any complaint to the employer or to any legal or administrative proceedings aimed at enforcing compliance with the right to equal pay. - (46) In order to improve the enforcement of the equal pay principle, this Directive should strengthen the existing enforcement tools and procedures in regard to the rights and obligations laid down in this Directive and the equal pay provisions set out in Directive 2006/54/EC. - (47) This Directive lays down minimum requirements, thus respecting the Member States' prerogative to introduce and maintain more favourable provisions.
+- (46) In order to improve the enforcement of the equal pay principle, this Directive should strengthen the existing enforcement tools and procedures in regard to the rights and obligations laid down in this Directive and the equal pay provisions set out in Directive 2006/54/EC. - (47) This Directive lays down minimum requirements, thus respecting the Member States' prerogative to introduce and maintain more favourable provisions.
 Rights acquired under the existing legal framework should continue to apply, unless more favourable provisions are introduced by this Directive.
-The implementation of this Directive cannot be used to reduce existing rights set out in existing Union or national law in this field, nor can it constitute valid grounds for reducing the rights of workers in regard to equal pay between men and women for the same work or work of equal value. - (48) In order to ensure proper monitoring of the implementation of the right to equal pay between men and women for the same work or work of equal value, Member States should set up or designate a dedicated monitoring body.
-This body, which may be part of an existing body pursuing similar objectives, should have specific tasks in relation to the implementation of the pay transparency measures foreseen in this Directive and gather certain data to monitor pay inequalities and the impact of the pay transparency measures.
+The implementation of this Directive cannot be used to reduce existing rights set out in existing Union or national law in this field, nor can it constitute valid grounds for reducing the rights of workers in regard to equal pay between men and women for the same work or work of equal value. - In order to ensure proper monitoring of the implementation of the right to equal pay between men and women for the same work or work of equal value, Member States should [...]make sure that the tasks in relation to the implementation of the pay transparency measures foreseen in this Directive are carried out and gather certain data to monitor pay inequalities and the impact of the pay transparency measures.

-- (49) Compiling wage statistics broken down by gender and providing the Commission (Eurostat) with accurate and complete statistics is essential for analysing and monitoring changes in the gender pay gap at Union level.
-Council Regulation (EC) No 530/199920 requires Member States to compile four-yearly structural earnings statistics at micro level that provide harmonized data for the calculation of the gender pay gap.
-Annual high-quality statistics could increase transparency and enhance monitoring and awareness of gender pay inequality.
-The availability and comparability of such data is instrumental for assessing developments both at national level and throughout the Union. - pay for equal work or work to which equal value is attributed between men and women through the establishment of common minimum requirements which should apply to all undertakings and organisations across the European Union.
+- (49)Compiling wage statistics broken down by gender and providing the Commission (Eurostat) with accurate and complete statistics is essential for analysing and monitoring changes in the gender pay gap at Union level. [...]
+Regulation [...]
+530/199920 of the Council requires Member States to compile four-yearly structural earnings statistics at micro level that provide harmonized data for the calculation of the gender pay gap.
+Annual high-quality statistic [...] could increase transparency and enhance monitoring and awareness of gender pay inequality.
+The availability and comparability of such data is instrumental for assessing developments both at national level and throughout the Union.
+Relevant data should be [...] collected for statistical purposes in the meaning of Regulation 223/200921 of the European Parliament and of the Council. - (50)This Directive aims at a better and more effective implementation of the principle of equal pay [...] through the establishment of common minimum requirements which should apply to all undertakings and organisations across the European Union.
 Since this objective cannot be sufficiently achieved by the Member States and should therefore be achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality as set out in that Article, this Directive, which limits itself to setting minimum standards, does not go beyond what is necessary in order to achieve that objective. - (51) The role of social partners is of key importance in designing the way pay transparency measures are implemented in Member States, especially in those with high collective bargaining coverage.
+In accordance with the principle of proportionality as set out in that Article, this Directive, which limits itself to setting minimum standards, does not go beyond what is necessary in order to achieve that objective. - (51)The role of social partners is of key importance in designing the way pay transparency measures are implemented in Member States, especially in those with high collective bargaining coverage.
 Member States should therefore have the possibility to entrust the social partners with the implementation of all or part of this Directive, provided that they take all the necessary steps to ensure that the results sought by this Directive are guaranteed at all times.

-Council Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs (OJ L 63, 12.3.1999, p.
+20 Council Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs (OJ L 63, 12.3.1999, p.
 6).